-The right to possession and use is for a specified period of time in return for the payment of consideration and the terms are recorded in a "lease agreement".
-It is possible to take a leasehold interest over any type of property such as land, apartments, townhomes or villas.
+The right to possession and use is for a specified period of time in return for the payment of consideration and the terms are recorded in a "lease agreement" contract.
+On real estate in Thailand, it's possible to take a leasehold interest over any type of property such as land, apartments, condominiums, townhomes, or villas.

 If the leasehold relates to land, the agreement would generally be a Land Lease Agreement (LLA).
 If the leasehold concerns an apartment, the agreement would generally be an Apartment Lease Agreement (ALA).

-When buying leasehold property in Thailand, it is common to come across the 30+30+30 year leasehold structure.
-In theory, this is a 90-year lease but purchasers must understand that only the first 30 years is legally registered and therefore guaranteed, while the two options to renew are contractual in nature.
+What is the leasehold term in Thailand?
+When buying leasehold real estate in Thailand, it is common to come across the 30+30+30-year leasehold structure.
+In theory, this is a 90-year lease but purchasers must understand that only the first 30 years are legally registered and therefore guaranteed, while the two options to renew are contractual in nature.

 It should be noted that leasehold renewals are not automatic and require paperwork at the land office at the end of each term to renew the lease.
 Without getting into complex legal terminology, the main point to understand is that the 30+30+30-year leasehold structure is not equivalent to a 90-year lease.

 Most condominium investors with a hold time of fewer than 10 years will choose a leasehold structure over a foreign freehold structure due to the substantially lower tax rate of 1.1% at the time of sale.

 Protect Yourself with a Solicitor

 Engaging a property law firm for assistance with the purchase of Thailand real estate is highly recommended.
 We always suggest consulting a property law firm to establish which form of ownership is best suited for you.
 The minimal cost of legal counsel should not be viewed as an expense but as insurance.